 Driver, like Isaac before him, quickly did his obligatory appearance on “Law & Order.”
 Then something happened that proved very different from Isaac’s experience.
 Television beckoned in the form of HBO’s “Girls” and Driver accepted.
 And whatever “Girls” was or wasn’t, this was no ordinary television show.

 From the very first episodes, many critics felt that Driver, from an acting standpoint at least, was the heft and substance of the show.
 As “Girls” was finishing its fourth season, the future of Driver’s character seemed uncertain.
 Not coincidentally, the demand for Driver’s services in the world of feature film was burgeoning.
 At this point, many felt that “Girls” was losing its edge and clearly “Girls” wanted Driver to stay.
-As the seasons wore on, it was Driver who kept getting Emmy nominations while Lena Dunham’s, at least for acting, had subsided.
+As the seasons wore on, it was Driver who kept getting Emmy nominations while Lena Dunham’s, at least for acting, eventually subsided.

 But here’s the thing: “Girls” was a twenty-eight minute episode show which, with the exception of one season, ran only ten episodes per season.
 The amount of content along with the schedule of the show made it considerably easier for Driver to do other projects than if it had been a one hour show with twice as many episodes as “Girls.”
 So both Driver and Isaac had the good fortune of having somewhat flexible schedules enabling them to pursue what they wanted to pursue.

 So what is the upshot here?
 Just this: contrary to what has reached mythical proportions in the media, there are actors who are raised, educated and classically trained by top American drama schools who start their careers as adults, not children or teenagers, possessed of the gravitas largely attributed to their British counterparts and who are moving forward in modern day film.